EUCAIM/upv-node-workstation-images/usage-guide.md

 ![Select namespace and catalog](usage-guide-other/img/select-namespace-and-catalog.png)

-Now you can go to the "Catalog" and deploy a workstation in the CHAIMELEON platform.
+Now you can go to the "Catalog" and deploy a workstation in the platform.
 The most common are those that start with "desktop-" and "jupyter-".
 NOTE: if it is your first time, we recommend to select one with "jupyter" because you will be able to open the "dataset access guide" notebook directly in the remote desktop to execute the python code step by step